 Step 3: Apply the Pareto Principle

-Identify the categories that contribute to the top 80% of revenue (or other critical metrics like profit).
+Identify the categories contributing to the top 80% of revenue (or other critical metrics like profit).
 This may not always align perfectly with the 80/20 rule, but the goal is to find the few categories that make the most significant impact.

 For example, after analyzing the data, you find that: